visits-works/miyamoto-1/README_en.md

 - [Japanese README](README.md)

-This is a timesheet app integrated with Slack, written by Google Apps Script.
+This is a Slack-bot timesheet app written as Google Apps Script.

 We forked [Original version](https://github.com/masuidrive/miyamoto) to use it for Georepublic.